MisModding/MisModding-101/README.md

 1.2) Download Theros’s MisModPacker under this link: https://github.com/4iY/MisModPacker  and save it in a separate folder (it will be used a lot)

-1.3) Install SteamCMD from this official link (put it in a separate folder but remember where it is): https://steamcdn-a.akamaihd.net/client/installer/steamcmd.zip
+1.3.1) Install SteamCMD from this official link (put it in a separate folder but remember where it is): https://steamcdn-a.akamaihd.net/client/installer/steamcmd.zip

+1.3.2) Alternatively, you can use a 3rd-party tool created by Theros to upload mods - all instructions for its usage and the link to download it is in here: https://svaltek.gitlab.io/projects/mismodpublisher/ .
+Using this particular application is beyond the scope of this guide.

 1.4) It is also recommended to install Notepad++ for editing LUA and XML files for modding (https://notepad-plus-plus.org/downloads/ ) and an archiving software.
 There is one personally recommended by experienced modders – PeaZip (https://www.peazip.org/), but you can use the likes of WinRar or 7zip if you want to assuming they do not cause issues with your system.